LockeLamora/lockelamora.github.io/_posts/2019-12-08-getting-started-with-vulnhub.md

 Download the .ova and install it like you did with Kali; import the appliance and set it to the Nat Network we set up earlier.

 One thing to remember with a lot of vulnhub VMs is that they may error sometimes with some USB setting so I always disable it before I even start the thing.
-Click the entry for the new VM, click settings, then ports, then USB and disabled it:
+Click the entry for the new VM, click settings, then ports, then USB and disable it:

 [<img src="{{ site.baseurl }}/images/vulnhubsetup/3.png"
  style="width: 800px;"/>]({{ site.baseurl }}/images/vulnhubsetup/3.png)